mozmeao/infra/apps/mdn/utils/efs_backup/README.md

 ## Configuration

 - `LOCAL_DIR` - the directory *in the running container* that we'll push or pull from.
 - `BUCKET` - the bucket where backup data is stored.
-Defaults to `s3://mdn-shared-backup`
 - `REMOTE_DIR` - the directory in `$BUCKET` that we'll push or pull from.
 - `PUSH_OR_PULL` - set to either `PUSH` or `PULL`
   - `PUSH` - recursively sync from `$LOCAL_DIR` to `$BUCKET$REMOTE_DIR`